-When cold weather, snow and ice hit, the surface of an aluminum handicap ramp can feel like a skating rink.
-In order to prevent slips and falls during the winter, and to get the most out of a modular, aluminum handicap ramp, here are 4 tips to help winterize your ramp.
+When cold weather, snow and ice hit, the surface of an aluminum handicap ramp can get slick.
+In order to prevent slips and falls during the winter, and to get the most out of a modular, aluminum handicap ramp, here are 6 tips to help winterize your ramp.

 Aluminum Handicap Ramp Winterization

 Try any combination of the following to properly winterize your ramp:

 - Apply Sand: Much like the roads, applying a thin layer of sand to the ramp’s surface can help prevent skids when walking or when rolling down the ramp.
 The downside is having to kick dust off shoes or wheels before entering a home.

 - Sweep with a broom: Clearing snow with a broom instead of a metal-edged shovel can help preserve the life of the ramp, and can prevent scratches, nicks and bumps so that the ramp looks good over time.

 - Outdoor rubber ramp mat: Place down rubber ramp mats on top of the surface to increase traction and grip for both feet and wheels.
 Rubber ramp mats can be lifted and shaken off with ease.